-Transportation The floor-mounted robot is transported using lifting tackle or via the fork slots.
-Without the transport frame, ceiling-mounted robots can only be transported in mounting position by fork lift truck.
-In the transport frame, transportation with fork lift truck or crane is possible.
+The floor-mounted robot is transported using lifting tackle, and the ceiling-mounted robot by fork lift truck.

 WARNING Use of unsuitable handling equipment may result in damage to the robot or injury to persons.
 Only use authorized handling equipment with a sufficient load-bearing capacity.
 Only transport the robot in the manner specified here.